In Alex Pretti's killing, a sharp contrast between what Trump officials say and what video shows

 Since federal agents shot and killed a Minnesota ICU nurse in south Minneapolis on Saturday, top administration officials have made claims about the encounter that are contradicted by bystander video and witness testimony.

-Those officials — including a Cabinet secretary, a top White House official and top law enforcement officials — have alleged that 37-year-old Alex Pretti wanted to murder agents.
+Those officials — including a Cabinet secretary, a top White House official and top law enforcement officials — have alleged, without providing evidence, that 37-year-old Alex Pretti wanted to murder agents.
 They claimed that he attacked agents, despite video evidence to the contrary.
 They questioned his legal right to carry a concealed weapon.
 And they asserted that Pretti received immediate care for his wounds, though a witness said otherwise.

 Consider the claims, and how they compare to video footage and witness testimony: